MicrosoftDocs/azure-docs/articles/sentinel/sentinel-solutions-deploy.md

 1. The list view is paginated, so choose a filter to ensure the solutions you want to bulk install and modify are in view.
 Select their checkboxes and click the **Install/Update** button.

-1. The content hub interface will indicate the install and update progress.
+1. The content hub interface will indicate *in progress* for installs and updates.
 Azure notifications will also indicate the action taken.

     :::image type="content" source="media/sentinel-solutions-deploy/bulk-install-update.png" alt-text="Screenshot of solutions list view with multiple solutions selected and in progress for installation." lightbox="media/sentinel-solutions-deploy/bulk-install-update.png":::